RileyMcCarthy/MaD-Tensile-Tester/Firmware/README.md

 # Run web GUI

-`make run # this will run the flask-socketio webpage that we will use to interact with the RPI`
+`sudo make run # this will run the flask-socketio webpage that we will use to interact with the RPI`

 # Usage